mmahlke/YNAlab_Bioinformatics_training_pt2_ChIP_and_CR/README.md

 5) Maximum bedgraph signal attained at any base pair within denoted coordinates
 6) Region representing the farthest upstream and farthest downstream bases within the denoted coordinates that are represented by the maximum bedgraph signal

 Now let's download our ```SEACR``` peaks and upload them to IGV.
-We can see that the peaks are quite different between these two methods.
+We can see that the peaks are quite different between ```SEACR``` and ```MACS2```.

 **Takehome:** peak calling is an art.
 You need to select the right peak calling strategy that works for your dataset and apply it the same way across your samples.
 You may need to test many different cutoffs, settings and approaches to find the right strategy.

 Ok, so we did it!!

 We made tracks and we called peaks with ```MACS2``` and with ```SEACR```.

 The last thing we need to know how to do is to share this data interactively with others in a *pleasant* way.
 We can do that by setting up a track session on UCSC genome browser.

 IGV is like UCSC Genome Browser lite.
 It serves the same general function but doesn't offer all the same features.
-Most importantly, you can set up a hub for viewing tracks indefinitely that you can share to others with UCSC genome browser.
+Most importantly, you can set up a session on UCSC genome browser for viewing tracks indefinitely that you can share to others.
 We will try it out next.

-You might be wondering at some point, Why the heck do I need to use this ridiculous browser?
-I'll just use IGV of course, it's simple!
+You might be wondering at some point, Why the heck do I need to use this more complicated UCSC browser?
+I'll just use IGV, it's simple!

 **Here are some scenarios where you will need to use UCSC browser:**
 + share tracks to others without requiring others to manually load all your bigWigs and bed files and put them in an order that makes sense
 + share tracks to others while preserving colors, scaling, and other options you like for your data
  + Or for yourself!
-It's a lot of work to get all the settings right and then lose it when you close IGV -create publicly available hubs when publishing so others can interactively look through your data
+It's a lot of work to get all the settings right and then lose it when you close IGV
++ create publicly available hubs when publishing so others can interactively look through your data

 With the option to indefinitely have track sessions open and accessible comes a caveat--UCSC does not want to host your data.
 You can directly upload and save smaller data files like bed format files, but you cannot upload bigWig files.
 Instead, you need to find a remote host to store your bigWig files and then direct UCSC genome browser to access your files at the remote server.

 I use Cyverse to host my bigWig tracks for UCSC track sessions.
-It is free (up to 5 Gb) and I've registered with two emails to be able to host many hubs, then removed tracks that I no longer used.
+It is free (up to 5 Gb) and I've registered with two emails to be able to host many tracks, then removed tracks that I no longer used.
 If you have a different free remote host you prefer, go for it!
 This was the first one I found and it works for me.
+A key feature is that the host must provide publicly-accessible links to your data so that UCSC genome browser can freely 'talk' to your track file at its location.

 First, let's upload our bigWigs to our Cyverse space.